Tcarlos/Linux-Knowledge-Base/Cheatsheet.md

 - fix the bugs of lxc_client1 and lxc_client2 (HANDLED, PROBABLY OSBOLETE ERROR)
 - complete snapshot cheatsheet section
-- include a couple of DBRD sections
+- include a couple of DBRD sections [DONE]
 - make restore snapshot of lxc thinpool containers work OR: RUN TESTCASE 3: include DRBD in the advanced LXC setup with thinpools and snapshots!
 - https://gitlab.rimotecloud.com/tmarinus/mainline-rve/blob/GL1/docs/install.md implement Richards LXC config section1
+- TEST if metadata and datalv really can grow if needed!!

 blockdevice explanation
 Here we try to explain the increddible complex partitioning/RAID/DRBD/LVM cahe thinpool stuff.
 Dont do this, it will be explained step by step. but its a good reference for explanation.